 Now as then, white Southern elites and their powerful allies among non-Southern business interests seek to expand to the rest of the nation the South’s subjugation of workers and its suppression of the voting rights of those who might oppose their policies.

+Meanwhile, the school-to-prison pipeline terrorizes communities of color and criminalizes them to keep them in line while exploiting the 13th Amendment to reinstate slavery through a captive labor force.
 And really, there’s nothing new about the unholy alliance between the old Southern elite and the Northern bankers, tycoons, and captains of industry.
 After all, they all profit from their slave labor-based economic development model.
 What is new — as Mayerson points out — is the current wave of non-Southern political leaders cloaking themselves in the mantle of Southern values.

 What’s new is the spread of historically white Southern values to Northern Republican politicians—the latest development in the 50-year Southernization (and nearly complete racial whitening) of the Republican Party.